-Commit and push changes
+Commit and push changes to Git repository

-After you've added new files to the Git repository, or modified files that are already under Git version control and you are happy with their current state, you can share the results of your work.
+After you've added new files to the Git repository, or modified files that are already under Git version control, and you are happy with their current state, you can share the results of your work.
 This involves committing them locally to record the snapshot of your repository to the project history, and then pushing them to the remote repository so that they become available to others.

 Commit changes locally

+Enter the commit message.
 You can click to choose from the list of recent commit messages.

-Sign-off commit: Select this option if you want to sign off your commit, i.e. to certify that the changes you are about to check in have been made by you, or that you take the responsibility for the code in question.
+Sign-off commit: select if you want to sign off your commit to certify that the changes you are about to check in have been made by you, or that you take the responsibility for the code you're committing.